Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Results Results

-Table \ref{table_5} represents the performance analysis of the classification task (AF/ non-AF) based on the Deepbeat dataset.
-Similarly to the regression task, raw time series (T) and image-based (I) models performed better than feature-based (F) models in all cases except for the LeNet1d raw time series model, which performed poorly.
+} Table \ref{table_5} represents the performance analysis of the classification task (AF/ non-AF) based on the Deepbeat dataset.
+Specificity (sensitivity $\geq 0.8$) and sensitivity (specificity $\geq 0.8$) are reported at operating thresholds selected to ensure a minimum sensitivity or specificity of 0.8, respectively.

+Similar to the regression task, raw time series (T) and image-based (I) models performed better than feature-based (F) models in all cases except for the LeNet1d raw time series model, which performed poorly.
 The best-performing models were Inception1d and XResNet1d50, which achieved AUCs of 0.87, and F1 scores of 0.72 and 0.69 respectively.
 As with the regression task, whilst best performance was achieved with the more complex raw time series models, the image-based model performed better than some raw time series models.
 Whilst feature-based models generally performed worst, wavelet-based features produced better performance than clinically interpretable features.

 \hypertarget{discussion}{